NPVoravong/latitude/README.md

             </tr>
      ```

      It is important that the div for the table get placed inside another div that has the container class.
 This will give the table the same look and feel as the rest of the dashboard.
-To account for mobile screens the responive class is added to a div that wraps the entire table.
+To account for mobile screens the responsive class is added to a div that wraps the entire table.
 If the class is just applied to the table tag it doesn't format properly.

 # The final dashboard is available here https://npvoravong.github.io/latitude/